Access to Klein Tunneling via Space-Time Modulation: Introduction

-\pati{Attempts to Reduce the Pair Creation Limit} Several approaches have been proposed to mitigate the extreme suppression of vacuum pair production.
-In the dynamically assisted Schwinger mechanism, a strong, slowly varying electric field is combined with a weak, fast oscillation that reduces the tunneling exponent and thereby enhances pair creation.
+\pati{Attempts to Reduce the Pair Creation Limit} Several approaches have been proposed to enhance or otherwise control vacuum pair production.
+In the dynamically assisted Schwinger mechanism, a strong, slowly varying electric field is combined with a weak, rapidly oscillating field, which reduces the tunneling exponent and thereby enhances pair creation.
 Early work reported a reduction of about $40\%$ in the instanton action under suitable parameters, increasing the predicted yield from roughly one electron--positron pair per year to a few per day~\cite{Schutzhold_2008_Dynamically}.
-Subsequent studies found reductions by one to two orders of magnitude~\cite{Kohlfurst_2021_Dynamically,Ryndyk_2024_Dynamically}.
-A complementary approach based on smooth spatial modulation of electromagnetic potentials showed that vacuum tunneling can be effectively controlled while maintaining strong fields in the interaction region, with long-time pair-creation rates reduced by about $40\%$ across various scenarios~\cite{Su_2025_Controlling}.
-More recently, an analogue of dynamical assistance was demonstrated in the Klein setting, where adding a weak time-periodic field to a static step potential lowered the supercriticality condition and reduced the required step height by approximately $30\%$~\cite{Ochiai_2025_Dynamically}.
+Subsequent studies based on the same mechanism achieved substantially stronger improvements, reaching one- to two-order-of-magnitude enhancements in suitable regimes~\cite{Kohlfurst_2021_Dynamically,Ryndyk_2024_Dynamically}.
+A complementary approach based on smooth spatial modulation of electromagnetic potentials showed that vacuum tunneling can also be controlled while maintaining strong fields in the interaction region, with long-time pair-creation rates modified by about $40\%$ across various scenarios~\cite{Su_2025_Controlling}.
+More recently, an analogue of dynamical assistance was studied in the Klein setting, where adding a weak time-periodic field to a static step potential lowered the supercriticality condition and reduced the required step height by approximately $30\%$~\cite{Ochiai_2025_Dynamically}.

-\pati{Experimental Impossibility in Vacuum} Despite these theoretical advances, direct observation of Klein tunneling in vacuum remains out of reach.
+\pati{Experimental Challenge in Vacuum} Despite these theoretical advances, direct observation of Klein tunneling in vacuum remains essentially out of reach because of the extremely high threshold field mentioned above.
 Recent developments in high-power laser technology have pushed achievable intensities to about $10^{27}\,\mathrm{W/m^{2}}$~\cite{Yoon_2021_Realization}, still several orders of magnitude below the $10^{33}\,\mathrm{W/m^{2}}$ corresponding to the Schwinger critical field.